50 Tourist Traps That Locals Still Love

 Boston's North End is known for being the city's oldest residential community and for its concentration of authentic Italian-American eateries, perhaps none more distinguished than Giacomo's.
 Since they don't take reservations, there's usually a line to get in, but the prompt service makes it easy to enjoy their unparalleled seafood pastas without feeling rushed.

 The Rhode Island town of Newport is famous among tourists for its collection of opulent mansions once belonging to 19th century elites.
-Touring their interiors will cost upward of $24 per adult, but it's free to see them via the Cliff Walk, a public access walkway between the summer cottages and rocky shoreline that ends beside a beach and seafood-centric snack bar.
+Touring their interiors will cost $24 per adult, but it's free to see them via the Cliff Walk, a public access walkway between the summer cottages and rocky shoreline that ends beside a beach and seafood-centric snack bar.

 This Philadelphia landmark has been home to many of the city's best culinary offerings since it first opened in 1893.
 Today, diverse homemade specialties both Amish and international in origin can be found among the Reading Terminal Market's vendor stalls.
 Visit any Thursday for a surplus of free samples, or every other Wednesday for guided market tours.